 What advice do you have for people who are considering getting into proofreading and copyediting?

 I highly suggest taking courses that not only give you a general idea about the editing industry, but also give you the tools to develop your proofreading and copyediting skills over time with available resources.

-I chose to enroll in High-Level Proofreading Pro for that very reason!
+I chose to enroll in High-Level Proofreading And Copyediting Pro for that very reason!
 I loved the fact that Phon was honest about industry expectations throughout her course, and she had several lessons that touched base on content that you as a proofreader/copy editor would most likely interact with regularly.